1965 Wisconsin Supreme Court election: Background

 In 1964, Heffernan was appointed by Governor John W. Reynolds Jr. to fill a vacancy on the court.
 The 1965 election was his first election to retain his seat.
 The vacancy resulted in an early election for the seat in 1965.
 In accordance with the specifications of the state constitution, the 1965 election was to contest a fresh ten-year full term (as opposed to a special election to only a partial unexpired term).

 In October 1964, Heffernan sided with the majority in the Barnes v.
 State ruling in which the court set aside a known drug user's conviction for possession of marijuana after finding that the marijuana had been discovered by an search conducted on unreasonable grounds (rendering it fruit of the poisonous tree by virtue of the Fourth Amendment to the United States Constitution).
 While this ruling generated little media attention or public reaction, it would become a key topic of the 1965 judicial election.

-Earlier in 1964, attorney Howard H. Boyle Jr. had challenged incumbent justice Horace W. Wilkie.
+The previous year, attorney Howard H. Boyle Jr. had challenged incumbent justice Horace W. Wilkie.
 Wilkie prevailed by a narrower-than-expected margin after Boyle ran a campaign centered on criticizing Wilkie as promoting "smut" due to siding in the majority in the early-1964 McCauley v.
 Tropic of Cancer decision, in which the court held that the novel Tropic of Cancer by Henry Miller was not legally obscene.
 The outcome of this case was unpopular with the public.